Why is Agile methodology is better than waterfall?

 Methodology

-The Waterfall process is always sequential with pre-defined phases—first research, then design.
-Development begins only after a sign-off from the design team.
+The Waterfall process is always sequential, with pre-defined phases—first research, then design.
+Development begins only after the design team's sign-off.

 The Agile process is iterative.
-Researchers, designers, developers, testers, customers all work together during each iteration.
+Researchers, designers, developers, testers, and customers collaborate during each iteration.

 Application

-Agile processes can be used in environments that are changing at a fast pace.
-E.g., software industry, marketing, military, where the requirements are only broadly known.
+Agile processes can be used in environments that are changing rapidly, such as the software industry, marketing, and the military, where the requirements are only broadly known.

 Planning